tanmay-bhat/NGOMS/README.md

-# NGOMS-weekly-update-
+# NGOMS - weekly update
 Repository to show the updates made to project each week.

 Yes, We do the project in home, **We cant refer to 10000's articles in lab and do**.
 ------------------------------------------------------------------------------------
-TO clone this repository :
+To clone this repository :
 Type : `https://github.com/tanmay-bhat/NGOMS-weekly-update`
 ------------------------------------------------------------------------------------
 Things to do :